The Commons at Mythava

 You have real capacity.

-You don't yet have a specific quest of your own, but you're ready to contribute to something worth doing if the right thing presents itself.
+You don't yet have a specific quest of your own, but you have demonstrated gifts and genuine availability.
+You're looking for the right thing to join rather than the right people to lead.
 Some of the most essential people in any quest are the ones who make other people's quests possible.
-That's a legitimate and honored position here.

 Available for Contributions